-The Board should note that the on-site parking for the residential units is managed by the "hotel unit" (see Condo Docs, page 12, Attachment O.) and staff are likely to recommend a condition on any approval that confirms the number and location of the on-site and off-site parking spaces that are proposed to meet the parking requirements as determined by the Planning Board.
+The Board should note that the on-site parking for the residential units is managed by the "hotel unit" (see Condo Docs, page 12, Attachment O.) and staff recommend a condition that confirms the number and location of the on-site and off-site parking spaces that are proposed to meet the parking requirements as determined by the Planning Board.

-The applicant's Transportation Engineer (John Adams) has also addressed the public comments

-(Attachment 10.a.) that raised concerns regarding the displacement of existing parking on the site and the mix of the valet parking traffic on Maple and York with Baxter Academy School traffic (Attachment T).
+The applicant's Transportation Engineer (John Adams) has also addressed the public comments (Attachment 10.a.) that raised concerns regarding the displacement of existing parking on the site and the mix of the valet parking traffic on Maple and York with Baxter Academy School traffic (Attachment T).